HomeStandardsProject/home-project/README.md

 ### Why?

 - Homes and buildings contribute **13%** of Canada’s emissions.
-- Kingston is the first Ontario municipality to declare climate emergency.
-The City set a goal to reduce greenhouse gas emissions by **30%** by the year 2030.
 - GHG emissions such as CO2, are contributing to the current climate crisis.
 You can help minimize your climate impact by evaluating your house.
-- The energy we consume to heat, cool and power our homes represents **14%** of Kingston’s greenhouse gas emissions and cost nearly **\$90 million.**

 ### Getting Started